|Nutritional Guidelines (per serving)|

 Place the shaped arepas on a cookie sheet covered with plastic wrap.

 Heat a cast iron skillet on low heat.
 Put 1/2 tablespoon butter or vegetable oil in the skillet.

 Place several arepas in the pan, leaving room to turn them.

-Cook the arepas about 5 minutes on each side.
+Cook the arepas for about 5 minutes on each side.
 The surface should dry and form a crust.
 They will brown slightly but do not let them brown too much.
 They should look like an English muffin.
 If they are browning too fast, lower the heat.
 Add more butter or oil for subsequent batches as needed.

-The thicker, Venezuelan-style arepas finish cooking in the oven.
-After they have formed a crust and are just a bit browned, place them on a cookie sheet and heat for 8 to 10 minutes at 350 F.
+The thinner arepas are done when they have formed a nice crust but are still soft on the inside.
+For thicker arepas, finish cooking in the oven: After they have formed a crust and are just a bit browned, place them on a cookie sheet and heat for 8 to 10 minutes at 350 F.